This page provides an overview of records and lists DNS record types that Cloud DNS supports, including the Cloud DNS custom record type ALIAS.

 TXT |

 Text record, which can contain arbitrary text and can also be used to define machine-readable data, such as security or abuse prevention information.
-A TXT record can contain one or more text strings; the maximum length of each individual string is 255 characters.
-Mail agents and other software agents concatenate multiple strings.
-Enclose each string in quotation marks. |
+A TXT record may contain one or more text strings; the

 What's next